 More About Bryan Cooper

 Although he has been playing drums since the age of 12 (and boxes of carpet-tile since the age of 10), Bryan started his professional career with the classic rock band Friends in 2006 at the age of 50, going out on his own in 2010.
-Since then, in addition to his recent collaborations, including Scott Rock's Cowboy Killers, The McLain Conspiracy, Lost Art, and fill-in performances with Random Notes and Sweet Revenge.
+Since then, in addition to his recent collaborations, including Scott Rock's Cowboy Killers, The McLain Conspiracy, Lost Art, and fill-in and guest performances with Random Notes and Sweet Revenge.
 He is also a frequent guest performer with some of New Jersey's premier bands, including The Suspects, 99 Reasons, and most recently Ryptyde.
 He also supports acoustic performances (usually on the cajon) with Rusty & Jan (Rock and Folk), Marc Lancaster (Indie Rock), and both acoustic and electric performances with George O'Brien (Indie Rock).
 He also lays down the beat for the otherwise all-girl lineup of The Jersey Peaches (Rock/Pop), and makes frequent open mic appearances in the area.